 Deflation makes company revenues fall.
 The company faces downward pressure on selling prices.
 So, even if sales volume is constant, revenue will still fall.

-In the business sector, the risk of failure is also higher, as many companies face financial deterioration.
-A fall in the price level reduces their income and their ability to make money.
+The risk of failure is also higher in the business sector, as many companies face financial deterioration.
+A fall in the price level reduces their income and ability to make money.

-The high risk of default by debtors can eventually lead to a banking crisis.
-Banks and other financial institutions are under intense pressure.
+The high risk of debtor default can eventually lead to a banking crisis, and banks and other financial institutions are under intense pressure.

 Banks are trying to limit new loans and write off existing ones.
 So, during the liquidity trap, investment falls not only due to a decrease in funds’ demand by the corporation.
 But, it is also due to the supply problems.
 Banks are more careful in extending credit.